EMichaelC/EMichaelC/README.md

 - **Reva**: A DLOPS desktop application that streamlines training of deep learning models for CV tasks such as classification and object detection.
 - **Zene**: An inference engine for CV built in C++ that gained an innovation award from the Thai BOI.
-- **Bundle Builder**: Shopify app by Eight providing bundling options to thousands of merchants.
+- **Bundle Builder**: Shopify app by Eight providing bundling options to thousands of merchants and processing millions of dollars worth of orders per month.

 ## Personal projects